OlivierLD/raspberry-coffee/opencv/README.md

 1075459 640K -rw-r--r-- 1 root root 639K Apr 30 10:09 opencv-430.jar
 pi@rpi-buster:~/opencv-4.3.0/build $
 ```
-> Note the paths above may change if you are not on Debian on Raspi OS.
+> _Note:_ the paths above may change if you are not on Debian on Raspi OS.
 > The `gradle` script(s) would be impacted.

+> _Note:_ Version `4.5.2` leaves those guys under the `build` directory.
+Good to know...
+> The scripts presented here will reflect that.

 ## Some first tests
 - Update the `build.gradle` with the right paths